mlhartme/stool/client/documentation.md

 #### Examples

-`stool status -stage foo` prints the status of stage `foo`.
+`sc status -stage foo` prints the status of stage `foo`.

-`stool start -all -fail after` starts all stages.
+`sc start -all -fail after` starts all stages.
 Without `-fail after`, the command would abort after the first stage that cannot be started (e.g. because it's already running).

-`stool stop -stage up=true` stops all stages currently up, but aborts immediately if one stage fails to stop.
+`sc stop -stage up=true` stops all stages currently up, but aborts immediately if one stage fails to stop.

 ### stool-remove